 - SolarWinds NetFlow Traffic Analyzer EDITOR’S CHOICE The leading network traffic analyzer.
 It works with NetFlow, J-Flow, sFlow, NetStream, and IPFIX for packet capture.

-- ManageEngine OpManager Plus An expansion of the standard OpManager network performance monitor that includes traffic analysis.
+- ManageEngine OpManager Plus (FREE TRIAL) An expansion of the standard OpManager network performance monitor that includes traffic analysis.

 - Elastic Stack A suite of data capture and analysis tools featuring Elasticsearch and Kibana.